JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

-**A2.21**：Small black or green stripes appear after calling RGA to process the image.
+**Q2.21**：Small black or green stripes appear after calling RGA to process the image.
 What is the reason?

 ​			![image-cache-abnormal](RGA_FAQ.assets/image-cache-abnormal.png)

-**Q2.21**：This is caused by the buffer enabling the cache when using a call that is not a virtual address, and the cache is not synchronized before and after the CPU operation.
+**A2.21**：This is caused by the buffer enabling the cache when using a call that is not a virtual address, and the cache is not synchronized before and after the CPU operation.
 If you don't know how to synchronize the cache, you can refer to the usage in samples/allocator_demo/src/rga_allocator_dma_cache_demo.cpp.

+**Q2.22**: What causes screen jitter when using RGA scaling on the same display area on RK3588?

+**A2.22**: Due to the special design of RK3588, which is equipped with two types of RGA cores (one RGA2 and two RGA3), there are differences in the sampling behavior of their scaling algorithms, resulting in an overall shift of the image to the upper left or lower right.
+In scenarios where display quality is important, it is recommended to specify the core to avoid jitter caused by algorithmic differences.

+​			You can refer to the following sample code for specifying the core:

+​			**<librga_souce_path>/samples/config_demo/src/rga_config_single_core_demo.cpp**

+​			**<librga_souce_path>/samples/config_demo/src/rga_config_thread_core_demo.cpp**